FNA-XNA/docs/docs/appendix/Appendix-C:-FNA-on-Apple-Platforms.md

 ### Building fnalibs

 macOS, iOS, and tvOS libraries are now built automatically and can be downloaded from [fnalibs-dailies](https://github.com/FNA-XNA/fnalibs-dailies/actions).
-You may need to be logged into github to download these.
+You may need to be logged into GitHub to download these.
 Simulator libraries are not currently provided, so you will need to build those yourself if desired.

 ### Creating/Publishing a macOS Project